Danger of Withdrawal Symptoms

 Different substances cause different withdrawal symptoms.
 For the most part, uncomfortable effects like headaches, exhaustion, or nausea are not life-threatening and will get better within a few days.
 However, some substances can lead to dangerous withdrawal symptoms like seizures or delirium, which can be life-threatening without medical oversight.

 Another concern during withdrawal is the potential for relapse.
 Stress is one of the largest contributors to relapse, and withdrawal symptoms can be both physically and psychologically stressful.
-Cravings for the substance will appear during stressful times, and without social support or a better understanding of this trigger, a person is more likely to relapse into substance abuse.
+Cravings for the substance will appear during stressful times, and without social support or a better understanding of this trigger, a person is more likely to relapse into substance misuse.
 As the body begins to detox from dependence on the substance, however, physical tolerance begins to decline.
 When a person relapses during or just after detox, there is a greater chance of overdose, because the original dose of the substance can overwhelm the body.

 Relapse does not mean the individual has failed in their attempt to overcome their addiction, but it can be physically dangerous, so it is important to get professional help with detox and addiction treatment.